Every Gadget has it’s home

 In this little area I have stored some of my mats, my light table, cutting mat travel bag (yes, there’s another cutting mat inside) and my photography box bag.
 Because the space is small, it forces everything to stand nice and straight to prevent any of them from bending.
 And, they’re neatly out of the way.

 With a little ingenuity and better use of wall space and underneath space, we can easily find homes for all our wonderful quilting gadgets and fabric.
-Just don’t forget to put them all away when you’re done playing.
+Just don’t forget to put them away when you’re done playing.

 As always, Hoppy Quilting!